werf/werf/docs/pages/configuration/stapel_image/assembly_instructions.md

   - echo "setup stage"
 ```

 This `werf.yaml` has a _git mapping_ configuration to transfer `/src` content from local git repository into `/app` directory in the image.
 During the first build, files are cached in _gitArchive_ stage and assembly instructions for _install_ and _beforeSetup_ are executed.
 The next builds of commits that have only changes outside of the `/src` do not execute assembly instructions.
-If a commit has changes inside `/src` directory, then checksums of matched files are changed, werf will apply git patch, rebuild all existing stages since _beforeSetup_: _beforeSetup_ and _setup_.
-Werf will apply patch on the _beforeSetup_ stage itself.
+If a commit has changes inside `/src` directory, then checksums of matched files are changed, werf will apply git patch, rebuild all existing stages since _beforeSetup_: _beforeSetup_ and _setup_. werf will apply patch on the _beforeSetup_ stage itself.

 ## Dependency on CacheVersion values